Mexico City Safety. My Personal Experience Backpacking through Mexico's Capital City

 Feeling Safe in Mexico City’s Central Neighbourhoods

 From exploring markets to taking in the vibrant nightlife, Mexico City’s central areas are generally safe for tourists, especially neighbourhoods like Condesa, Roma, and the historic city centre (Centro Histórico).
-I am straight up going to say this straight away, I would either stay in Condesa/ Roma or the Historic Centre.
+I am going to say this straight away, stay in Condesa/ Roma or the Historic Centre.

-Now during my time in Mexico city one evening I walked from Chapultepec Castle to the historic centre to get back to where I was staying at the time, Hostel Mundo.
-There is one area that I would not recommend visiting at night I will mark it in red on the map, but this was a 6km walk that took me an hour and a half, I started at sunset and got back in the dark of night, I felt safe, it was actually a pretty darn interesting walk.
-However, the reason I did this was because I simply could not get an Uber and the bus system confused the heck out of me!
+During my time in Mexico city, one evening I walked from Chapultepec Castle to the historic centre to get back to where I was staying at the time, Hostel Mundo Joven Catedral.
+This was a 6km walk that took me an hour and a half, I started at sunset and got back in the dark of night, I felt safe, it was actually a pretty darn interesting walk.
+However, the reason I did this was because I simply could not get an Uber (best way to get around Mexico City) and the bus system confused the heck out of me ...
 So I walked it!
+There was one area that I would not recommend visiting at night and had me slightly on edge (I will mark it in red on the map below).
+But generally, this lengthy walk was enjoyable, varied and a good way to get a taste for Mexico City.

 Ok so here is my views on Condesa and Roma.